Starbucks back on expansion path in Americas, China

 Starbucks' consumer packaged goods business, which sells such items as whole bean coffee and bottled drinks through grocery stores and other retailers, could one day be as large as the cafe chain, Schultz said.

-Investment Technology Group analyst Steve West said he was encouraged that the company is building a "tiered strategy" for those packaged goods, which will broaden their consumer appeal.
+Investment Technology Group analyst Steve West said he was encouraged that the company is building a "tiered strategy" for those packaged goods.
+Based on the company's moves thus far, it appears that Starbucks coffee and Teavana teas are in the core/premium categories, while Seattle's Best Coffee and potentially Tazo tea are more mainstream brands.

+Starbucks expects China to overtake Canada as its second-largest market in 2014.
+The fast-growing China and Asia-Pacific region will have nearly 4,000 cafes by the end of 2013, including 1,000 in mainland China, where Starbucks said it was on track to have 1,500 cafes in 70 cities in 2015.

+John Culver, president of Starbucks' China/Asia Pacific business, said sales at established stores in the region held up in October and November, following a 10 percent increase in the fiscal fourth quarter that ended September 30.

 Investors are closely tracking Starbucks' new at-home Verismo coffee and espresso brewer, which the company is using to grab a piece of the fast-growing single-serve market dominated by Green Mountain Coffee Roasters Inc GMCR.O and Nestle SA NESN.VX.

-Verismo sells for $199 or $399 depending on size and function.
-It will create a $30 million loss this year but should add to profits in 2015.
-Starbucks expects to get significant revenue from sales of the coffee and milk pods used with Verismo, which should bolster the packaged goods business.
+The machine sells for $199 or $399 depending on size and functions.
+Over time, Starbucks expects to get significant revenues from sales of the coffee and milk pods used with Verismo.

+Early reviews on Verismo have been mixed - with the main complaint being the unappealing taste of the milk from the shelf-stable milk pods that have been held up as selling point for Starbucks' machine.

-Jeff Hansberry, Starbucks' president of channel development and emerging brands, said Verismo sales are "in line with our expectations."
+Jeff Hansberry, Starbucks' president of channel development and emerging brands, said Verismo sales are "in line with our expectations" but he did not answer an analyst's question about the machine's strengths and weaknesses.

+Separately, Starbucks has said it would announce changes to its UK tax policies this week, following criticism from lawmakers and the media over strategies that let it minimize payments.

-(Reporting by Lisa Baertlein in Los Angeles; Editing by John Wallace, Lisa Von Ahn, Tim Dobbyn and Phil Berlowitz)
+(Reporting by Lisa Baertlein in Los Angeles; Editing by John Wallace, Lisa Von Ahn and Tim Dobbyn)